Distance Learning and Telemedicine Loans and Grants (10.855)

 Beneficiary Eligibility

-The people living in rural areas and to improve rural opportunities, particularly in the areas of education, training and medical services.
+The people living in rural areas are beneficiaries, particularly in the areas of medical and health-related services, education, training and medical services.

 Credentials/Documentation